Harvesting & Importing

 HLM

-This can just be done with the script's --full
+This can just be done with the script's --full --harvest flags in a

 one-off run, but if you prefer to have it run via the cron job use it's